holger-prause/yolo_utils/README.md

                         Directory containing the 'VOCdevkit' folder -l, --listvoc         Lists all available labels from the voc dataset.
   -i IMAGES [IMAGES ...], --images IMAGES [IMAGES ...]
-                        Lists the images for the given label(s).Can be either single label or space separated list of labels
+                        Lists the image ids for the given label(s).Can be either single label or space separated list of labels
 ```